Should I use Transfast for money transfers?

 The company, that had a relatively small turnover in 2007 of US $500m per annum, and it is now assumed by us they have passed the 1bn barrier – the barrier between being a small insignificant player to a mid-cap company.

-The company takes pride in their auto-approval system that enable them, through sophisticated FX risk management models, to approve 70% of its online transfers on-the-spot and send them instantaneously abroad.
+The company takes pride in their auto-approval system that enables them, through sophisticated FX risk management models, to approve 70% of its online transfers on-the-spot and send them instantaneously abroad.

 Local Banking Authorities in More than 30 States

 Transfast is a medium-sized remittance business.
 It’s hard to put it in the same line as niche leaders, and it’s even a far cry from emerging startups like Transferwise and Worldremit by all means – trading volumes, investment, and media exposure.
-It doesn’t even have a Wikipedia page of its own.
+Until recently, Transfast didn’t even have its own Wikipedia page.

 On the other hand, the business has been functioning for almost 30 years now (though less than 10 years in its newest format), and its trading volumes are estimated to be quite large.

 To summarize, we deem Transfast as a reliable company, which is truly trying to improve the world’s inequality by creating an immigrant-friendly product, that hasn’t had breakthrough yet.

 The problem begins when we inspect the number of complaints in comparison with the number of good reviews.
 There are more than 300 negative comments which could be somewhat of an alarming sign.
 Another alarming sign is the fact that recently there are more negative comments than positive comments on the page.

-We discovered more than 200 reviews that were very harsh (in addition to those that we have received on MoneyTransferComparison.com), even in comparison with angry client reviews.
+We discovered more than 300 reviews that were very harsh (in addition to those that we have received on MoneyTransferComparison.com), even in comparison with the usual type of angry client reviews we see.
 They spoke about the following elements

 - Cancelled transfers that didn’t go through

 Money held in account even though transfer was cancelled

 - Promotional rate promised but not applied